 My general area is American Politics, and my research interests lie at the intersection of American political institutions and representation, with work focusing on how institutional incentives affect legislative behavior.

-While much of my research focuses specifically on the Latino population, I also examine legislative behavior more generally, focusing on the activities members of Congress employ to reap benefits for their constituents.
+While much of my research focuses on groups outside of the traditional power structure, I also examine legislative behavior more generally, focusing on the activities members of Congress and other elected officials employ to reap benefits for their constituents.
 The methodological approaches I employ are primarily quantitative; relying on large original datasets built around quantitative content analysis of legislative speech, writings, and recorded behavior.

 For more information download my CV.